SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 * **Upgrade Plan**.
 Link to the upgrade account page, where you can message your request for an account upgrade to your account manager.
 * **Forecasted use**.
 Predicts your credit usage by end of the contract period.
-* **Credits exhaust** The predicted number of days and the exact date when we estimate your current credits will be exhausted.
+* **Credits exhaust**.
+The predicted number of days and the exact date when we estimate your current credits will be exhausted.

 ### Usage Details by Category